fecalcoin/e.coli/doc/tor.md

 1. Run fecal behind a Tor proxy
 ---------------------------------

-The first step is running Raven behind a Tor proxy.
+The first step is running Fecal behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy